For experts

 We run a number of programs to help scientists better engage with the media

 Are you an Indigenous researcher and would like to hone your media skills?
 The AusSMC has developed a program to train and mentor Indigenous researchers, with the aim of increasing Aboriginal and Torres Strait Islander representation in media coverage of science.
-Contact us for more information.
+More information is available on our IMMP page.

-The AusSMC's Collaborative Journalism Program, funded by a META Public Interest Journalism grant from the Walkley Foundation, matches newsrooms with a range of experts from around the country who have deep expertise in the topic being explored.
+In recent years, this program has matched newsrooms with a range of experts from around the country who have deep expertise in the topic being explored.
 The program was awarded the Australian Science Communicators Inspiring Project in Science Communication Award in 2024.
 Contact us for more information.

 - We deliver the media training component of Science and Technology Australia's Superstars of STEM

 - The AusSMC offers tailored media training programs for women from culturally and linguistically diverse (CALD) backgrounds.
-Contact us for more information about these programs.

-Working with the AusSMC brought our story on the origins of vertebrate sex to the forefront of world media attention.
+"Working with the AusSMC brought our story on the origins of vertebrate sex to the forefront of world media attention."

-"With access to the best scientific brains, many of whom are good communicators, the AusSMC provides a wonderful service and is eminently worthy of support."
+"With access to the best scientific brains, many of whom are good communicators, the AusSMC provides a wonderful service and is eminently worthy of support"

 "[The Science Media Centre's website, Scimex.org]... should improve even further the relationship between the journalists and scientists/doctors who come into contact through the AusSMC and generate the reporting of important stories in a timely manner."